rajat290/Rajat.Portfolio/README.md

 3. Install the necessary dependencies.
 4. Start the development server.

+at the end you will find all my details in the way of a website
 ## License
 This project is licensed under the [insert license type here, e.g., MIT License].